grpc/proposal/A83-xds-gcp-authn-filter.md

 [backoff](https://github.com/grpc/grpc/blob/master/doc/connection-backoff.md)
 must be applied before the next attempt may be started.
-If a data plane RPC is started when there is no cached token available and while in backoff delay, it will be queued until the completion of the next HTTP request attempt.
-Note that no attempt should be started unless a data plane RPC is started, since we do not want to unnecessarily retry if the channel is idle.
+If a data plane RPC is started when there is no cached token available and while in backoff delay, it will be failed with the status from the last HTTP request attempt.
+When the backoff delay expires, the next data plane RPC will trigger a new attempt.
+Note that no attempt should be started until and unless a data plane RPC is started, since we do not want to unnecessarily retry if the channel is idle.
+The backoff state will be reset once there is a successful HTTP request.

 To add the token to a data plane RPC, the call credential will add a header named `authorization`.
 The header value will be the string